qscat/qscat/docs/source/manual/tabs/project_settings.rst

 Metadata
 ========

-The metadata contains customizable information written in every :ref:`summary_report` file.
+The metadata contains customizable information written in every :ref:`tab_summary_reports` file.
 Currently, the first version of QSCAT defines only author information in the metadata section.

 Author
 ------